bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-16-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter FIXME
+This week's newsletter describes continued discussion about covenants in Bitcoin and includes our regular sections with summaries of changes to services and client software and notable changes to popular Bitcoin infrastructure software.

 ## News

-- **Simplified alternative to `OP_TXHASH`:** in continuing discussion about covenant-enabling opcodes (see [Newsletter #185][news185 composable]), Rusty Russell [proposed][russell op_tx] that the function provided by `OP_TXHASH` could be provided by the existing `OP_SHA256` opcode plus a new `OP_TX` opcode which accepted the same
+- **Simplified alternative to `OP_TXHASH`:** in continuing discussion about [covenant][topic covenants]-enabling opcodes (see [Newsletter #185][news185
+  composable]), Rusty Russell [proposed][russell op_tx] that the function provided by `OP_TXHASH` could be provided by the existing `OP_SHA256` opcode plus a new `OP_TX` opcode which accepted the same